 As a microblading artist our goal in every procedure is to obtain great retention of pigment in our strokes!
 The very best color retention humanly possible...right?
 Well sometimes that can be a difficult task.
 Once in a blue moon we get that one client that just does not retain pigment well and that can be incredibly frustrating.
 Here are some tips you might find useful.

-Before using your blade, always inspect it with an eye loop or jewelers’ loop to make sure all needle pins are straight, aligned perfectly and not bent at the tip.
+Before using your blade, always inspect it with an eye loupe or jewelers’ loupe to make sure all needle pins are straight, aligned perfectly and not bent at the tip.
 If the curve or angle of the needle pins are not perfectly aligned or are bent, do not use them!
 Using a defective blade can be very traumatic on the skin causing excessive bleeding, tearing and scarring and your strokes will heal blurry and just plain awful.
-So, if you are not already eye looping your microblading needles, please start immediately.
+So, if you are not already eye loupe-ing your microblading needles, please start immediately.

 I always end with a final pigment mask, leaving pigment on for 10-15 minutes and until completely dry.
-If you like to mask it is important you use a pigment line that does not dry out too fast!
+If you like to mask it is important you use a microblading pigment line that does not dry out too fast!
 Once a pigment dries out on the brow it will no longer absorb into the stroke channels.
 The pigment must be wet in order to absorb down into the channels.
-This is one reason I like to use Li Pigments Aqua and Velvet or Li Pigments MicroEdge Pigments.
+This is one reason I like to use Li Pigments Aqua and Velvet.
 Both formulas by Li Pigments stay wet long enough for a good mask.
-Lately I have been loving that MicroEdge line!
-Wow!
-It was formulated specifically for microblading and I can tell.
-You don’t need modifiers with MicroEdge either.
-No matter what pigment line you use make sure its of good quality and does not dry out too fast.
+No matter what pigment line you use make sure it's of good quality and does not dry out too fast.